Using Social Media to Facilitate Consumer Engagement in Health Service Improvement

 Louisa Walsh is examining the question “How can social media be used to facilitate consumer engagement in hospital service design and quality improvement?” as part of her PHD research.

-The project aims will explore how social media can be most effectively used by public hospitals to enhance existing consumer engagement strategies through:
+The project will explore how social media can be most effectively used by public hospitals to enhance existing consumer engagement strategies through:

 - diversifying the consumers they engage with to better reflect their patient community, and

 - providing opportunities for innovation in the way consumer engagement activities are conducted.

 This participatory research project will result in developing a series of recommendations or set of guidelines for health services wanting to include social media approaches in their suite of consumer engagement activities.